-Shoulder arthrocentesis can be performed diagnostically for identification of the etiology of acute arthritis or therapeutically for drainage of an effusion.
+Shoulder arthrocentesis can be performed either diagnostically (to identify the etiology of acute arthritis) or therapeutically (to drain an effusion).
 With the same technique, the joint can be injected therapeutically with corticosteroids, anesthetics, or both.

 Three glenohumeral ligaments exist, as follows:

 Inferior glenohumeral ligament (IGHL)